-Each year at Fall Convocation, President Shepard presents the Diversity Achievement Award to recognize an individual (faculty, staff or student) or office whose distinguished efforts have enhanced diversity and multicultural understanding at Western.
-The nomination deadline for the 2013 Diversity Achievement Award has been extended to Friday, May 24, 2013.
+Each year at Fall Convocation, the Diversity Achievement Award is presented to recognize an individual (faculty, staff or student) or office whose distinguished efforts have enhanced diversity and multicultural understanding at Western.
+The deadline to nominate for the 2019 Diversity Achievement Award has been extended through Monday, May 6, 2019.

 - Integrates diversity concepts and values into academic curriculum, management and/or operational functions.

 - Develops methods for increasing and valuing diversity among students, faculty, and/or staff.

 - Contributes to promoting an understanding and appreciation of differences by contributing to the body of research on diversity or through other endeavors.

 - Provide a nomination letter (not to exceed 3 pages) by Wednesday, May 1, 2019 addressing one or more of the above listed criteria to the Equal Opportunity Office, Old Main 345 or MS-9021.

 2018 Diversity Achievement Award Recipients: Regina Barber DeGraaff, Robin Kodner and Lina Dahlberg